Dressed-state master equation for two strongly coupled two-level atoms with long-lived entanglement: Derivation of the dressed-state master equation

 with $n_i=n(\Omega_i)$ and with the introduction of the dissipators in the dressed-state basis

 Furthermore, the decay rates between pairs of dressed states is given by

-were we have chosen to label them in terms of the $i$-th energy difference, $\Omega_i$, and a sign $-$ ($+$) for the transitions connecting with the one excitation state $\ket1$ ($\ket2$) as depicted in Fig.~\ref{fig:levels}.
-The parameter $\gamma$ is precisely the decay rate in the single-atom case, and we remind the reader that $\Omega$ is the atomic transition frequency, and $\Omega_i=\Omega+(-1)^ig$ with the dipole-dipole coupling frequency $g$.
-This latter constant can be explicitly determine with the dipole-dipole interaction energy that, under the previous assumptions, leads to the value
+where we have chosen to label them in terms of the $i$-th energy difference, $\Omega_i$, and a sign $-$ ($+$) for the transitions connecting with the one-excitation state $\ket{1}$ ($\ket{2}$), as depicted in Fig.~\ref{fig:levels}.
+The parameter $\gamma$ is precisely the spontaneous emission decay rate in the single-atom case.
+We remind the reader that $\Omega$ is the bare atomic transition frequency, and $\Omega_i=\Omega+(-1)^ig$ where $g$ is the dipole-dipole coupling frequency.
+This latter constant can be explicitly determined from the dipole-dipole interaction energy which, under the previous assumptions, leads to the value